Systemic-Labs/Perfect-Stack/README.md

 <br>

 ## **Web Development - about definitions**
 - `Front-end`: Dev/Design of client side web app/site, dev/Design.
-HTML5, CSS, JavaScript, PWA, frameworks, Web assembly...
+HTML5, CSS, JavaScript, PWA, frameworks, Web assembly..
 - `Back-end`: processing/data on server network, host/cloud, centralized or distributed.
 SSR(Server Side Rendering).
 - `DevOps`: manage and process dev/product ecosystem. analytics, control, automation on Local, remote, distributed systems
 - `Cloud`: online server platforms, you can subscribe to services: process, storage, resources, ready made functions.
 - `Cloud services`:  when you don't have a scalable server/resources.
-2- require API/Apps/services from amazon, google,...
+2- require API/Apps/services from amazon, google..
 - `Developer Experience`: (DX) satisfaction rate of developer, plus how empowering, practical, direct, and unambiguous it be.
 - `Correct development method` ⇒ simplify, reuse, secure, update, avoid complex dependencies/overhead.
 - `Software Engineering`:  use engineering principles and process-methods to approach the issue/task.
 - `Solution Architect`: a senior lead/engineer that evalutes an idea/goal/issue, then design, document and execute a structured plan while making many considerations.
-> A solution architect has some business insight/strategy and various technical knowledge/experience, using engineering principles, analytics,... design-pattern-process-methodology and some research experience.
+> A solution architect has some business insight/strategy and various technical knowledge/experience, using engineering principles, analytics.. design-pattern-process-methodology and some research experience.

 [_^_](#shortcuts-)

 ***

 ## **[Web development guideline](web-development-guideline):**
  **1. Learn the base web standards** -> (HTML, CSS, Javascript) follow/practice tutorials.
 Make few apps.(ex: Todo)
- **2. New web standards** -> ES6/next, new HTML, new CSS (grid,...)  practice/try what you learn.
+ **2. New web dev** -> latest updates in JS/ES, HTML, CSS  practice well.
- **3. Update the previous apps you made**, using new things you learned. make a game and a blog site.
+ **3. Update previous apps you made**, using new things you learned. make a game and a blog site.
  **4. Deploy**: learn how to host/deploy your site.
 Host on cloudflare pages, deno deploy, begin, netlify, github pages,...
  **5. Learning decision**: learn extra stuff once is required(predict it).
 (Ex: DB, AI, specific tools/libs...)
  **6. Learn a Framework**: better Dev-eXp & scoping. composable, reusable components, structure and configuration.